Higher algebraic structures in Hamiltonian Floer theory: Abstract

 \section{Abstract}

-This is the second of two papers devoted to showing how the rich algebraic formalism of Eliashberg-Givental-Hofer's symplectic field theory (SFT) can be used to define higher algebraic structures on symplectic cohomology.
-Using the SFT of Hamiltonian mapping tori we show how to define the analogue of rational Gromov-Witten theory for open symplectic manifolds.
-More precisely, we show that their symplectic cohomology can be equipped with the structure of a so-called cohomology F-manifold.
-After discussing applications to the quantum cohomology ring of the quintic, we outline why the the classical (closed-string) mirror symmetry conjecture for open Calabi-Yau manifolds shall be formulated as an isomorphism of cohomology F-manifolds.
+In this paper we show how the rich algebraic formalism of Eliashberg-Givental-Hofer's symplectic field theory (SFT) can be used to define higher algebraic structures in Hamiltonian Floer theory.
+Using the SFT of Hamiltonian mapping tori we show how to define a homotopy extension of the well-known Lie bracket and discuss how it can be used to prove the existence of multiple closed Reeb orbits.
+Furthermore we show how to define the analogue of rational Gromov-Witten theory in the Hamiltonian Floer theory of open symplectic manifolds.
+More precisely, we introduce a so-called cohomology F-manifold structure in Hamiltonian Floer theory and prove that it generalizes the well-known Frobenius manifold structure in rational Gromov-Witten theory.